Nibre/BlamScript-Research/h2v/01a_tutorial/Research/Skull.md

 The best description I've ever found of what the Skull does is from Kornman00 (Halo Engine Reverse-Engineering Jesus) [**here**](http://forums.bungie.org/halo/archive35.pl?read=1049288), where he explains that it just sets all of the game engine sounds 'volume' to be **Loud**, so that even the quietest noise you generate, to the AI, is heard as loudly as an exploding grenade. _This_ is why they notice you more quickly.

 ## Skull Name
-Now, ever since this Skull was found, there has been confusion with what its name actually is, as it doesn't flash text when you pick it up like the other Skulls do.
+Now, ever since this Skull was found, there has been confusion with what its name actually is, as in H2C it doesn't flash text when you pick it up like the other Skulls do.
 Luckily in MCC, 343 have finally put a name on it, _'That's Just...Wrong'_, to put that confusion to rest.
 I am not convinced though, after looking at the evidence, that Bungie had **actually** intended its name to be _'That's Just...Wrong'_.
 That is why I've been referring to is as just _'Skull'_.